 The palace becomes the pride of the Karangasem people.
 And also a great accomplishment achieved by the king at the age of 61.
 A Palace that captures the King’s spirit.
 Both in preserve holiness and respecting his root culture.
 Tirtagangga remains to be a vessel where people and their king equalize life until now.

 There are many other royal palaces scatter on Bali island.
 One of them was built in the 18 century.
 The palace still stands today, as the witness of once a kingdom in Ubud, Gianyar exists.

 The eruption occurs from February to September in 1963 ruins almost the greater part of Tirtagangga.
 The Palace was not in good shape when the King return.
 The entire vegetation vanishes due to the effect of lava and hot ash during the earthquake.

-After the catastrophe past, evacuation ended.
+After the catastrophe passed, evacuation ended.
 The king and his folk return just to discover the palace ruins.
-A restoration work of Tirtagangga Palace took longer than the king expected.
-At 1979, 16 years after the earthquake.
+The restoration work of Tirtagangga Palace took longer than the king expected.
+In 1979, 16 years after the earthquake.
 The first restoration begins with the king ordered.
-The rehabilitation of the palace garden conducts and supervise with the king in charge.
+The rehabilitation of the palace garden conducts and supervises by the king in charge.

 Things To Do in Tirtagangga Palace

 As a solo, couple traveler or coming with a pack of a family member.
 Tirtagangga Palace has a lot to offer.
 Amidst the holiness of Tirtagangga Palace, tier fountain and ponds.
 A gorgeous set-out garden and tranquil atmosphere.
 Is a perfect pair to escape from the hustle bustle city.

 Immense pond with plentiful of Koi fish definitely the star of the pond.
 The visitors will be able to self-feed the fish.
 Make sure to buy some fish food or just bring bread onward.